rikuf2/basic-csharp/src/content/part1/part1-5.md

 All done!
 ```

-Notice, that we created our original number outside of the loop.
-If we would create it in the beginning, it would be recreated every time the loop starts again.
+<Note>We created our original number outside of the loop.
+If we would create it in the beginning, it would be recreated every time the loop starts again.</Note>

 ```cpp
 while (true)